Overview

 3

 This course provides students with the opportunity to develop practical welding skills while adhering to shop safety procedures.
-Students will perform gas metal arc welding (GMAW), flux-cored arc welding (FCAW) and metal-cored arc welding (MCAW) in multiple positions on mild steel.
+Students will develop practical skills in oxyfuel cutting and perform gas metal arc welding (GMAW) and flux-cored arc welding (FCAW) in multiple positions on mild steel.
 They will gain hands-on experience with welding processes for various joint configurations and structural shapes.
 Through practice, students will use inspection tools to measure weld coupons.

 3